godalming123/common-assembly/readme.md

 A list of some other things that need doing before a V1.0 release:

 - A type system
+- Add safety garuntees:
+  - No dereferencing of invalid pointers:
+    - No use after free
+    - No null pointer dereference
+  - No double free
+  - Unused objects are forced to be cleaned up, so that memory leaks are not possible:
+    - Free pointers
+    - Close files
+  - Thread safe code
+- The ability for the compiler to automatically run code at compile time if:
+  - That code doesn't depend on any state that would change at runtime
+  - The compiler can reproduce any side affects that the code creates at runtime
+- The compiler can be certain about both of these charecteristics by adding function definitions that describe:
+  - Which syscalls are used by the function (and all the functions it calls)
+  - If that function or any function that it calls use the `sysret` instruction
+  - What side affects are caused by that function and all of the functions that it calls
+- Macros
+  - These could be functions that:
+    - Take in:
+      - An AST of code
+      - A list of the other function definitions
+    - Return either:
+      - An AST of common assembly code
+      - A list of errors present in the AST argument
+  - These could be called like `macro!(AST)`
 - Same developer experience as [high level assembly](https://github.com/hmhamza/hla-high-level-assembly-examples/blob/master/1.%20sumInputs.hla)
-- A way to enforce that a program follows some style guidelines by accesing the compiler, for example forcing a program to name variables following a certain convention
+- A way to enforce that a program follows some style guidelines by accesing the compiler
+  - For example forcing a program to name variables following a certain convention
+  - This could be achieved with a macro that wraps the code that you want to enforce the convention for
 - An `assert` function that dumps the program state if a condition is not met
 - A way to debug code
 - Add switch statements